 Signs your Jack Russell is getting old

-As your Jack Russell ages, you will be able to tell by the changes in their behavior and attitude.
+As your Jack Russell ages, you will be able to tell by the changes in his behavior and attitude.
 You may not always notice these changes at first, but after a while, you start to notice that your dog is not as energetic, active, or alert as they once were.

 It is important to be aware of the signs your Jack Russel is getting old so you can start taking care of them accordingly.